smic29/stock_app/README.md

 Ideas to make it better:
 - Alter devise's `after_sign_in_path_for` helper and have checks made there?
   - [Resource that could help](https://github.com/heartcombo/devise/blob/main/lib/devise/controllers/helpers.rb#L217)
+### Implementing admin manual user creation
+#### Process:
+Once the logged-in admin initiates a user creation, a form will need to be filled up.
+The password is randomly generated just to add some privacy for the would-be user (the plan is for the password to be emailed).
+A `skip_confirmation!` is also done in the `create` action to make sure an email confirmation is no longer required.

+A hidden field is also added within the form for the `password_confirmation` needed by the devise gem(Warden).
+#### Learnings:
+- Learned that disabled `<input>` would not be included on the params on form submit.
+Instead, a good way would to just use `readonly`.
+Since it would have the same effect of not allowing selection and editing.
+#### Thoughts:
+The plan going forward with this is to also send an email to the user which contains their password.
+This is because the admin would have no way of seeing the user's password.